Qatar Will Pull Out Of OPEC, As Rift With Saudi Arabia Deepens

 "Riyadh made a series of demands aimed at reining in its ambitious smaller neighbor, including that Qatar close down the Al Jazeera news channel," as NPR's Peter Kenyon reports.
 Other complaints have centered on Qatar's support for the Arab Spring uprisings and its relationships with Iran — a country with which it shares a gas field in the Persian Gulf.

 Qatar's exit from the Organization of Petroleum Exporting Countries will become official on Jan.
-1, 2019, Kaabi said at a news conference in Doha Monday.
+1, 2019, Kaabi said at a news conference in Doha on Monday.
 The country will still attend the group's winter meeting in Vienna, which is scheduled to begin on Thursday.

+Qatar joined OPEC in 1961, one year after the group was founded in Baghdad.
+OPEC currently has 15 members, including Saudi Arabia's rival, Iran.

+At the start of 2018, OPEC members controlled 82 percent of the world's crude oil reserves, the group said.
+Qatar accounted for about 2 percent of that total.

 Kaabi described the withdrawal from OPEC as purely a business move, saying Qatar wants to boost its natural gas production from 77 million tons yearly to 110 million tons.